-• Drop: drop the successive report packet, and this port

-cannot join any other multicast group.
+• Drop: drop the successive report packet, and this port cannot join any other multicast group.

-Replace: When the number of the dynamic multicast groups that a port joins has exceeded the max-group, the newly joined multicast group will replace an existing multicast group with the lowest multicast group address.
+Replace: when the number of the dynamic multicast groups that a port joins has exceeded the max-group, the newly joined multicast group will replace an existing multicast group with the lowest multicast group the port.